-It is one of the important financial ratios especially useful for lenders, debenture holders, financial institutions, etc. Looking from the interest of lenders, they are interested in evaluating the ability of an entity to pay fixed interest.
+With the help of the interest coverage calculator, it is very easy to calculate the interest coverage ratio or times interest earned.
+You just need to find out three figures, i.e., EBIT, Interest Expenses, and Taxes, from the income statement of an entity.
+It is one of the important financial ratios, especially useful for lenders, debenture holders, financial institutions, etc. Looking from the interest of lenders, they are interested in evaluating the ability of an entity to pay fixed interest.

-Following formula is used to calculate the interest coverage ratio.
+The following formula is used to calculate the interest coverage ratio.

 |PBIT + Non-Cash Expenses – Taxes|

 The numerator of the formula has three components

 - Non-cash Expenses are added to PBIT when approach is relatively less conservative.

 - Tax deducted from above because they are also confirmed payments.

 We just need to plug in the following figures in the calculator.

 PBIT – It can easily be calculated from the income statement.
 The full form of PBIT is profit before interest and taxes.